Iraq War: 2003: Beginnings of insurgency

 Widespread looting and low-level criminal activity gripped the country in April 2003.
 By that point it was clear that there were not enough US forces to control the breakdown of order and little plan to restore it.

 On 1 May 2003, President Bush visited the aircraft carrier operating a few miles west of San Diego, California and declared an end to major combat operations in Iraq.
 At sunset, he held his nationally televised "Mission Accomplished" speech, delivered before the sailors and airmen on the flight deck.
 Ambassador Paul Bremer arrived in Iraq on May 12, 2003 and established the Coalition Provisional Authority.
-One of his first actions was to initiate the debaathification process.
+One of his first actions was to initiate the de-Ba'athification process.

 Nevertheless, Saddam Hussein remained at large, and significant pockets of resistance remained.
 After Bush's speech, coalition forces noticed a flurry of attacks on its troops began to gradually increase in various regions, such as the "Sunni Triangle".
 Muqtada al-Sadr, the leader of a large anti-American faction in Baghdad's Sadr City, issued a fatwa allowing his followers to partake in the looting provided a portion of their takings were gifted to the Sadrist Movement.